A Doll's House Theme of Women and Femininity

 Nora of A Doll's House has often been painted as one of modern drama's first feminist heroines.
+(Get it, Nora!)
 Over the course of the play, she breaks away from the domination of her overbearing husband, Torvald.
-The playwright, Henrik Ibsen, denied that he had intentionally written a feminist play, preferring to think of it as humanist.
-Still, though, throughout this drama there is constant talk of women, their traditional roles, and price for them of breaking with tradition.
+The playwright, Henrik Ibsen, denied that he had intentionally written a feminist play, preferring to think of it as "humanist."

-Though Nora is certainly submissive to Torvald, she is often able to manipulate him into getting what she wants.
+Though Nora is certainly submissive to Torvald, she is often able to manipulate him into giving her what she wants.